Tarundomakonda/wireshark-network-analysis/README.md

 # wireshark-network-analysis
-Network traffic analysis using Wireshark (DNS + ICMP analysis)
+## 📌 Project Overview
-# Network Traffic Analysis using Wireshark
+This project demonstrates basic network traffic analysis using Wireshark, focusing on DNS resolution and ICMP communication.

 ## Objective
 Analyze DNS and ICMP traffic using Wireshark to understand network communication.